Dillonb/n64/docs/source/memory_map.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For the direct mapped segments (KSEG0 and KSEG1), the translation is easy.
 Simply subtract the start of the segment the address is in from the address itself.

-For example, both virtual address 0x80001000 (in KSEG0) and virtual address 0xA0001000 would translate to the physical address 0x00001000.
+For example, both virtual address 0x80001000 (in KSEG0) and virtual address 0xA0001000 (in KSEG1) would translate to the physical address 0x00001000.

 For TLB-mapped segments, things are a bit more complicated.
 See the :ref:`TLB section<TLB>` for more details.